Paul van Dyk: 2007–2010: In Between

 Van Dyk released his fifth studio album, In Between, worldwide on 14 August 2007.
 The album, which he created over a three-year period, debuted at number No. 115 on the Billboard 200 and No. 2 on the Billboards Top Electronic Albums and No. 1 on the Top Heatseekers.
 The album also reached No. 16 on the Mexican Albums Chart and No. 5 on the Mexican International Chart.
 The album was released accompanied by a special edition limited to two thousand copies which included a mixed version of the full album, along with an eight-track bonus CD and an eight-page photo anthology.

 The album was produced primarily by Paul van Dyk himself, and features a wide range of collaborators including David Byrne of Talking Heads, Jessica Sutta of the Pussycat Dolls, Ashley Tomberlin from Luminary, Alex M.O.R.P.H, Lo Fi Sugar, Rea Garvey of Reamonn, Ryan Merchant and Wayne Jackson.
 It also features a vocal sample from Ben Lost from Probspot's "Blows My Mind" on the song "Another Sunday".
 In June 2007, van Dyk embarked on the worldwide "In Between Tour" to promote the album.

-Van Dyk's work with EA Games has resulted in multiple releases featuring his music on Mirror's Edge, Need for Speed: Underground 2, and Grand Slam Tennis out in 2009.
+Van Dyk's work with EA Games has resulted in multiple releases featuring his music in Mirror's Edge, Need for Speed: Underground 2 and Grand Slam Tennis.
 The song was released on the film's soundtrack, and helped the album win a Grammy Award that Paul van Dyk shares with his collaborators.
 He has also remixed Depeche Mode's "Martyr", Justin Timberlake's "What Goes Around...
 Comes Around" and Britney Spears' "Gimme More".

 In May 2008, van Dyk set up a remix competition with digital download network Beatport, inviting aspiring producers to remix his single 'Far Away' which appeared on his album In Between.

 On 9 November 2009, van Dyk performed alongside Northern Ireland vocalist Johnny McDaid at the Berlin Wall 20th Anniversary Memorial.
 They recorded and performed a song for the event called 'We Are One'.; A dance music event, called 'We Are One Festival', was organized at the O2 World Berlin, named after the song he collaborated with Johnny McDaid on for the Berlin Wall Anniversary.
 Some artists who performed included Armin van Buuren, Underworld and Blueman Group.

 In 2010, it was revealed that van Dyk's record label Vandit would be merging with Armin van Buuren's Armada Music.